Anon-Planet/thgtoa/guide.md

 Two possibilities: AnBox or Android-x86

-Personally, I would recommend AnBox over Android-x86 but it requires Linux
+Personally, we would recommend AnBox over Android-x86 but it requires Linux

 ##### AnBox: